sajid003/sajid003.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am recently graduated student ECE department at **North South University**.
-Currently I am working under working under [Asst.
-Prof. x](https://ece.northsouth.edu/).
+I am a recent graduated student from ECE department at **North South University**.
+Currently I am working under [Assoc.
+Prof. Md.
+Shahriar Karim]([https://ece.northsouth.edu/~shahriar.karim/]) on automatic image cropping and also under [Asst.
+Prof. Mohammad Shifat-E-Rabbi]([https://sites.google.com/view/m-shifat-e-rabbi/home]) on out-of-distribution detection.

-Bio
--

-I have obtained my undergraduate degree in Computer Science and Engineering from North South University, Dhaka in 2025.
-During my under graduate study I have worked with professor x on project y and professor M on project N.

-My current research interests lie in **computational imaging, out-of-distribution detection**.
+My current research interests lie in **image processing, computational imaging and out-of-distribution detection**.
 Outside the studies, like to do cycling and travelling.